studersi/test-4/tutorial-5/README.md

 ###Step 10: Analyses using percentages and simple statistics

 What we are lacking is a command that works similar to the _sucs_ alias, but converts the number values into percentages in the same pass: _sucspercent_.
+It’s important to know that this script is based on an expanded *awk* implementation (yes, there are several).
+The package is normally named *gawk* and it makes sure that the `awk` command uses the Gnu awk implementation.

 ```bash
 $> alias sucspercent='sort | uniq -c | sort -n | $HOME/bin/percent.awk'
 ```

 Traditionally, _awk_ is used for quick calculations in Linux.
 In addition to the above linked _alias_ file, which also includes the _sucspercent_, the _awk_ script _percent.awk_ is also available.
 It is ideally placed in the _bin_ directory of your home directory.
 The _sucspercent_ alias above then assumes this setup.
-The _awk_ script is available [here](https://github.com/Apache-Labor/labor/blob/master/bin/percent.awk).
+The _awk_ script is available [here](https://raw.githubusercontent.com/Apache-Labor/labor/master/bin/percent.awk).

 ```bash
 $> cat tutorial-5-example-access.log | alsslprotocol | sucspercent